jadamb13/appointmentsetter/src/README.md

-# Appointment Setter | <p>International and Multilingual Client and Appointment Management System</p>
+# Appointment Setter
+### International and Multilingual Client and Appointment Management System

-Purpose: The Client Management System application allows users to manage international appointments with customers/clients, manage customer information, and create reports including individual contact schedules and appointments by type, month, and day of the week.
+Purpose: The application allows users to manage international appointments with customers/clients, manage customer information, and create reports including individual contact schedules and appointments by type, month, and day of the week.
 The application supports English and French, based on the user's system default locale.